upobir/GreatReads/README.md

 # GreatReads
 You will need to setup python env and npm
-Both frontend and backend is in the root folder. heroku doesn't allow running buidl scripts from subfolders for some weird reason.
+Both frontend and backend is in the root folder.
+Heroku doesn't allow running build scripts from subfolders for some weird reason.
 # Deploy locally:
 In the terminal where django will be run
 ```